A Survey on the Evolution of Stream Processing Systems

 This approach was popularized by Apache Spark \cite{zaharia2012discretized} through the use of periodic ``micro-batching'' and it is an effective strategy when batch processing systems are used for unbounded processing.
 The main downside of this approach is the risk of low task utilization due to synchronous execution, since tasks have to wait for all other tasks to finish their current epoch.
 Drizzle~\cite{venkataramandrizzle} mitigates this problem by chaining multiple epochs in a single atomic commit.
 A similar approach was also employed by S-Store~\cite{meehan2015s}, where each database transaction corresponds to an epoch of the input stream that is already stored in the same database.

-\stitle{Asynchronous Two-Phase Epoch Commits.} For pure dataflow systems, strict two-phase committing is problematic since tasks are uncoordinated and long-executed.
+\stitle{Asynchronous Two-Phase Epoch Commits.} For pure dataflow systems, strict two-phase committing is problematic since tasks are uncoordinated and long-running.
 Furthermore, it is feasible to achieve the same functionality asynchronously through consistent snapshotting algorithms, known from classic distributed systems literature \cite{carbone2018scalable}.
-Consistent Snapshotting algorithms exhibit beneficial properties such as concurrent execution in par with an event-processing application.
-Furthermore, they acquire a snapshot of a consistent cut in a distributed execution.
-In other words, they manage to capture the global states of the system during a ``valid'' execution.
-Throughout different implementations we can identify 1. unaligned and 2. aligned snapshotting protocols.
+Consistent snapshotting algorithms exhibit beneficial properties because they not require pausing a streaming application.
+Furthermore, they acquire a snapshot of a consistent cut in a distributed execution \cite{chandy1985distributed}.
+In other words, they capture the global states of the system during a ``valid'' execution.
+Throughout different implementations we can identify i) unaligned and ii) aligned snapshotting protocols.

-\textbf{1.
-Unaligned / Chandy Lamport snapshots} provide one of the most efficient methods to obtain a consistent snapshot.
-This approach is currently supported by several stream processors, such as IBM Streams and Flink (optional support in v1.11.1).
+\para{I. Unaligned / Chandy-Lamport \cite{chandy1985distributed} snapshots} provide one of the most efficient methods to obtain a consistent snapshot.
+This approach is currently supported by several stream processors, such as IBM Streams and Flink.
 The core idea is to make use of a punctuation or ``marker'', into the regular stream of events and use that marker to separate all actions that come before and after the snapshot while the system is running.
-A caveat of unaligned snapshots is the need to record input events that arrive to individual tasks until the protocol is complete.
+A caveat of unaligned snapshots is the need to record input (a.k.a. in-flight) events that arrive to individual tasks until the protocol is complete.
 In addition to space overhead for logged inputs, unaligned snapshots require more processing during recovery, since logged inputs need to be replayed (similarly to redo logs in database recovery with fuzzy checkpoints).